Disclosure: I was a guest of Relais Christine for one evening. All opinions are my own.

 All the staff was extremely attentive, but I want to say a special thanks to Ms. Maren Gremels who spent an abundant amount of time showing Mr. Misadventures and I the property as well as sharing its history.
 She also answered a myriad of questions we had for her, and ever so patiently!
 She is passionate and professional and a fine example of the generosity and geniality of the Relais Christine family.

 If you are looking for an extraordinary place to stay while visiting Paris then look no further than Relais Christine.
-It’s the unique atmosphere and 5-star service in the comfort of a stylish and luxurious home are the perfect combination ingredients for a perfect stay.
+It’s unique atmosphere and 5-star service in the comfort of a stylish and luxurious home are the perfect combination of ingredients for a perfect stay.

 Relais Christine is located at 3 Rue Christine in the 6th arrondissement of Paris.